DaforLynx/ranger-ttrpg/Rulebook.md

 Player characters are powerful in some ways but not in others.
 Every Ranger has some weakness as a result of opportunities lost.
 The power curve is quite flat and does not go very high.
 Generally, greater experience is met with greater challenge, and more tools to overcome those challenges.
 Combat is fast and tactical, and relatively insulated from the rest of the game.
 Attrition and extermination is *never* the objective when the players initiate combat.
 A grid is heavily suggested, plus distinct miniatures whose front and back are clearly defined.
 Battlefields are suggested to be plausible locations with some verticality and a lot of cover and places to hide.
 Players can only take a few hits before going down and potentially dying.
 Most players will want to maintain distance, though some builds allow for great close-range performance; every Ranger has their own twist on the formula.
 Travel is meant to be at least somewhat engaging.
 A detailed map with accurate scale is *heavily* suggested to be provided to the players.
 If the players make an unwise routing decision or simply have a run of very bad luck, it has the potential to jeopardize their mission or even kill them.
 Additionally, there is potential for encounters in the wild.
 And every day spent puts a dent in the party's coffee supply...
+> Note: assume all fractions during gameplay are rounded down.
 # The Narrator
 The Narrator sets the stage and acts out NPCs in both dialogue and combat.
 They also make rulings when they are not clear from these rules.
 They may also be responsible for building and keeping track of the world, coming up with missions, and drawing up combat arenas.
-It's a whole lot of work, but the mission-by-mission structure along with the premise of the system should help keep things manageable in the moment.
+It's a whole lot of work, but the mission-by-mission structure along with the somewhat rigid premise of the system should help keep things manageable in the moment.
 The Narrator should have on hand: a detailed map of the region or world, preplanned combat arena layouts and the ability to draw up new ones, several wilderness and/or NPC encounters in mind, and most of all the ability to say "no".
 # Missions
 Missions serve as the pacing method of the campaign.
 It may last one mission or several; in any case, a mission ending signifies a bookend to one chapter of a story.